Oct 14, 2025

 Visit A Coruña in a day

-Tickets for the Tower of Hercules are available on-site or online at the official lighthouse website.
-The admission fee is €3, and the reduced fee is €1.50.
+Admission tickets for the Tower of Hercules are available on-site or online on the official lighthouse website.
+The entry fee is €3 and the reduced rate is €1.50.

 Admission is free on Mondays, but a ticket is still required.